7 Barriers to Organizational Change (And How to Overcome Them)

 It’s important to humanize change.
 Organizations tend to underestimate the power dynamics within their org and contextual considerations, as well as downplay internal resistance to change.
 They address change management with a top-to-bottom approach, forgetting that change imposition is often met with pushback.

-To decrease this pushback, leaders should conduct a baseline assessment to identify the barriers to change and address them for a successful change initiative.
+To decrease this pushback, leaders must conduct a baseline assessment to identify the barriers to change and address them for a successful change initiative.

 Although the barriers to change might be different for every organization, we have identified the top 7 barriers to change leading to failure of the change initiative.